Souloid/quartzPages/content/firstSteps/3- Setting up our GitHub Repo.md

 AND~ it's DONE!!! it worked! it sent it to my repo and the files in the repo on github changed!

 You hungry?
-I'm hungry... let's take a break and I'll see you in the next page (Installing Obsidian)
+I'm hungry... let's take a break and I'll see you in the next page ([[4- Installing Obsidian|Installing Obsidian]])